Violence, Abuse or Threatening Behaviour Policy

 Information about the General Practioners and the practice required for disclosure under this act can be made available to the public.
 All requests for such information should be made to the practice manager.

 Access to Records

-In accordance with the General Data Protection Regulation (GDPR May 2018) and Access to Health Records Act, patients may request to see their medical records.
-Such requests should be made through the practice manager and may be subject to an administration charge.
+In accordance with the General Data Protection Regulation (GDPR May 2018) and Data Protection Act, patients may request to see their medical records.
+Such requests should be made through the Practice Manager.
 No information will be released without the patient consent unless we are legally obliged to do so.